 Maternal mortality rates in the United States remain alarmingly high, with severe maternal morbidity on the rise.
 In 2019, there were 20.1 maternal deaths per 100,000 live births.
 This rate rose to 23.8 deaths per 100,000 live births in 2020.
-Most recently, data from 2021 indicates the maternal mortality rate has continued climbing to 32.9 deaths for every 100,000 live births.
+Data from 2021 indicates the maternal mortality rate has continued climbing to 32.9 deaths for every 100,000 live births.
+Most recent 2022 data shows 817 women in the U.S. died of maternal causes with a rate of 22.3 maternal deaths per 100,000 live births.
+This is a drop from the 2021 maternal death data.
 Obstetric hypertension contributes significantly to these statistics.

-Hypertension, also called high blood pressure, can lead to health issues at any point in life.
+Hypertension also called high blood pressure, can lead to health issues at any point in life.
 Usually, asymptomatic hypertension during pregnancy that is uncontrolled or severe may cause complications for both mother and fetus.

 Some women have pre-existing high blood pressure before pregnancy, while others develop it for the first time while pregnant.
 During pregnancy, the body creates more blood to support the growth of the fetus.
 If blood pressure increases during pregnancy, it can stress the heart and kidneys.